Inteli-College/2025-1A-T03-G34-PUBLICO/docs/docs/M14/Models/Data Augmentation/Data Augmentation.md

 During the development of computer vision models, the availability and balance of the dataset are crucial factors for achieving high accuracy and generalization.

-In our project, aimed at detecting the correct use of Personal Protective Equipment (PPE), we face a significant **class imbalance problem**.
+In the project, aimed at detecting the correct use of Personal Protective Equipment (PPE), we face a significant **class imbalance problem**.
 The majority of captured images represent people **wearing PPE correctly**, while only a small fraction shows people **without PPE**, especially without helmets.

 This imbalance could lead the model to be biased towards the majority class, significantly reducing detection accuracy in the minority class (people without PPE).